Statistics API

 Rationale

 We have created a separate service for statistics about your Kindly chatbots.
 This service is named Sage and lives at sage.kindly.ai.
 The statistics you can view in the Kindly platform are provided by Sage.
-The same API that the platform uses is available for you to collect statistics for your own purposes.
+You can collect statistics for your own purposes from the same API that the platform uses.

 If you have the required permissions, you can create a permanent API key in the platform.
 This long-lived key can be used by a programmatic service you create to obtain short-lived JWTs which can then be used for statistics requests.